NielzosFilms/obsidian-notion-sync/README.md

-# Obsidian Notion Download
+# Obsidian Notion Sync

-This plugin will download all the pages from a Notion table
+This plugin will sync all the pages from a Notion table

 ## Setup